CAU-OSS-2019/team-project-team4/nlp & deep learning/README.md

 **Total of 1000 chat logs** are used which 500 of them are valid mission chats and the other 500 are not.

-In model training 800 chats logs are used and the other 200 are used in testing.
+800 chats logs are used in training and the other 200 are used in testing.

 Accuracy converges to nearly **100%** but the model is not yet applied to real circumstances.